dolanske/beskydy/README.md

 ### `x-ref`

 Saves the element to the `$refs` object which is available in the scope.
-Any changes made to the ref element are made reactive.
+Any changes made to the ref element will trigger reactive updates.

 ```html
 <div x-scope="{ text: 'Hello' }">